jakazmie/AIDays/DeveloperTrack/01-CustomVisionService/export.md

 3. In the **Domains** section, select the `General (compact)` domain. **Save Changes** to save the changes.

 ![Set compact domain](images/img14.PNG)

 4. Retrain the model using the compact domain

-5. Make this iteration the default.
+5. Make this iteration the default iteration.